EL-BID/Deslizamientos-y-flujos/README.en.md

 **4. Visualization**

-Visualization of results is done externally from GeoFlow.
+**Primary Option (Recommended): QGIS**

+Results can be visualized using QGIS, an open-source and freely available geographic information system.

+#### Workflow
+- GeoFlow acts as the **pre-processor**
+- QGIS is used for **post-processing and visualization**

+The post-processing stage represents the final phase of the computational workflow, where simulation results are analyzed and interpreted.

+**Alternative Option: GiD Simulation**

+Visualization can also be performed using GiD (version 7.5 or higher), a pre- and post-processing tool developed by CIMNE.
 To view the results, users are directed to [**GiD Simulation**](https://www.gidsimulation.com/) software, version 7.5 or higher.

+- Supports both **2D and 3D visualization**
+- Provides a graphical interface for advanced post-processing

 # 📄 User Guide